-The RWDB will review the Coordinating Service Provider's performance annually.
+The RWDB will review the Coordinating Service Provider's performance and budget on an annual basis.
 This evaluation will occur after the past Program Year closeout and will include program performance and budget management.
 Generally this will take place in the fall of the year.